 The Geneva International Motor Show kicks off from March 7 all the way to March 17, 2019.
 The Swiss hosted auto show is one of the most anticipated events in the Automotive industry.
 Brands from around the world gather in the land of the alps to showcase their finest innovations to the automotive industry.
-European brands like Aston Martin, Ferrari, and VW will be only some of the brands showcasing their newest models at the show.
+European brands like Volkswagen, Aston Martin and Ferrari will be only some of the brands showcasing their newest models at the show.
 Japanese brands such as Honda, Mazda, and Mitsubishi have traversed Europe to unveil their latest concepts and models as well.

 Starting off with the some red hot passion, Ferrari will be officially launching its F8 Tributo.
 Based on the 488, it carries over some styling cues from the model that preceded it.
 If the 488 was a 458 on steroids, then prepare to feast your eyes on yet another beefed up supercar from the prancing horse.
 Featuring a 3.9L twin turbo V8 whirring away behind the driver, it is speculated to produce 710hp and will tops out beyond 321 km/h.

 Next up is Aston Martin with its Lagonda all-terrain concept.
 An all-electric SUV that will rival the likes of the luxurious Rolls Royce Cullinan and the plush Bentley Bentayga.
 Aside from Luxury SUVs, Aston is also going to showcase its Project 003 concept.
 The first mid-engined supercar to come out of the British stable.
 Rumoured to have a ‘turbocharged petrol-electric hybrid engine’, the concept will likely be compared alongside the likes of the Porsche 918 Spyder.